sydneycytometry/CAPX/README.md

 **Citation**

 If you use these scripts in your work, please cite this github using the information below.
-You can cite the specific version that you used in your work (most recent version = v1.0-beta).
+You can cite the specific version that you used in your work (most recent version = v2.5).

+Ashhurst, T. M. (2018).
+Cytometry Analysis Pipeline for large and compleX dataests v2.5.
+GitHub repository.
+DOI: TBC, repository: https://github.com/sydneycytometry/CAPX.

 **Version history**

 v1.0-beta - pre-release of v1.0.
 Fully functioning scripts, but two bugs present: a) reading .fcs files not currently compatible with the rbindlist package, so only reading .csv files will work; b) some users report that when output .fcs files are loaded in FlowJo, the ability to manipulate the axis has been removed.

-Ashhurst, T. M. (2018).
-Cytometry Analysis Pipeline for large and compleX dataests v1.0-beta.
-GitHub repository.
-DOI: TBC, repository: https://github.com/sydneycytometry/CAPX.

-### Three main scripts used in the CAPX pipeline

-**CAPX-1-preprocess**

-Pre-processing of data to prepare it for clustering and dimensionality reduction.
-Output is a 'clustering ready' .csv file (and .fcs file).

-**CAPX-2-cluster**
+**Overview**

 Data (including datasets of tens of millions of cells) is clustered using FlowSOM (https://www.ncbi.nlm.nih.gov/pubmed/25573116), subsampled (with differential downsampling options), and visualisated using tSNE (https://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf, https://www.ncbi.nlm.nih.gov/pubmed/23685480) via the rtsne package (https://cran.r-project.org/web/packages/Rtsne/index.html).
 Subsequently, this script will also use the code from 'tSNEplots' (https://github.com/sydneycytometry/tSNEplots) to generate coloured tSNE plot images for each marker and each sample.
 Other scripts can be used on the output data files to give an identity to each cluster (ClusterPlots, SumTables, HeatMap_MFI).

-**CAPX-3-annotate**

-Following the explorationg marker expression on the cells and clusters generated, this script gives the ability to add a population name to each cluster, and gives the ability to 'merge' redundant clusters if desired.
+**Packages used**
+'plyr'
+'data.table'
+'rstudioapi'
+'devtools'
+'FlowSOM'
+'Rtsne'
+'ggplot2'
+'colorRamps'
+'ggthemes'
+'scales'
+'flowCore'
+'Biobase'
+'flowViz'

+**Acknowledgements**

+Sofie Van Gassen, Britt Callebaut and Yvan Saeys (2017).
+FlowSOM: Using self-organizing maps for visualization and interpretation of cytometry data. http://www.r-project.org, http://dambi.ugent.be.

+L.J.P. van der Maaten and G.E.
+Hinton.
+Visualizing High-Dimensional Data Using t-SNE.
+Journal of Machine Learning Research 9(Nov):2579-2605, 2008.

+L.J.P. van der Maaten.
+Accelerating t-SNE using Tree-Based Algorithms.
+Journal of Machine Learning Research 15(Oct):3221-3245, 2014.

+Jesse H. Krijthe (2015).
+Rtsne: T-Distributed Stochastic Neighbor Embedding using a Barnes-Hut Implementation, URL: https://github.com/jkrijthe/Rtsne

 ### Extra scripts for additional functions